TL; DR: How to Make Agile Work in Fast-Growing Startups

 - Story points per engineer.

 You need to figure out your way.
 It will take money, brain, and time to do so.
-You might fail, you will probably plateau at a certain stage, and once your startup stops going forward, it will likely start moving backward.
+You might fail, you will probably plateau at a particular stage, and once your startup stops going forward, it will likely start moving backward.

 So, don’t lose faith in the process and always question yourself: